 Sell Unwanted Items

-Do you have a closet full of clothes you no longer where, or kid toys that no longer get used?
+Do you have a closet full of clothes you no longer wear, or kid toys that no longer get used?
 If so, hold a garage sale, or take items to a consignment shop to get a little money for them, and put it towards your bills.

 Try listing some things you no longer need on Craigslist or Facebook Marketplace and then use the money you make to pay down a bill.